23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Create Casual Comfort with Natural Fiber Seating

-14. Add Cottage Charm with Beadboard Accents
+14. Add Cottage Charm with Beadboard

 Coastal kitchen with beadboard panel cabinet inserts